-FASCIITIS FIGHTER IN USE
+FASCIITIS FIGHTER AND FASCIITIS FIGHTER ROUND 2 IN USE

 The high load strengthening exercise shown was based off the original study ( using rolled up towel) which found clinically relevant improvements and superior outcome compared to a stretching group at 3 months.